Kurobe Dam 黒部ダム

 How to Get There

-From Toyama, start at Densetsu Toyama Station and travel all the way to Kurobe Dam via train, buses, cable car and ropeway.
-The journey takes about three and a half hours and costs 8,000 yen (one way).
+From Toyama, start at Dentetsu Toyama Station and travel all the way to Kurobe Dam via train, trolley bus, cable car, ropeway and other means of transportation.
+The journey takes about 4.5 hours and costs around 8,960 yen (one way).

 A monument to sacrifice and endeavor